Jbleezy/BO1-Reimagined/README.md

 * Make sure powerups that are added later in a match are added in randomly on the remaining powerups of the current cycle
 * NML: make amount of zombies that spawn in the beginning consistent
 * Moon: fix sliding sound keep playing when off object
-* Make turrets better
 * Try adding 1st person mode to DOA
-* Fix stielhandgranate impact damage
 * Mule Kick: add jingle
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Add collision boxes near invincibilty spots on maps
-* Make it so betties can only be triggered by zombies with line of sight from bettys position
-* Add line of sight check for windows breaking on Moon
+* Add line of sight check for windows breaking on Moon (tried fixing but wouldn't work)
 * Fix Der Riese trap lights not turning red when active (can't get it to happen again)
-* Show player's perks of when you are spectating (player.spectatorclient?)
+* Show player's perks when spectating (player.spectatorclient?)
 * Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after gersch is gone
-* Fix red screens not working after respawn
-* Change timer from adding extra 0's to extra spaces

 ## GRIEF TODO:
-* Fire Sale make traps cost 10 points
 * Make enemy mines destructible
-* Remove half points sound (plays for all players)
-* Fix players not always respawning on round restart (seems to happen when last player dies from hodling grenade)
-* Kino: fix players teleporting to pack on spawn if round restart happens when they are teleporting
-* Kino: redo teleporter cancel code
-* Fix players spawning in being downed occasionally on a round restart if they downed from a trap
-* Have Kody do the same thing for the CDC player model that he did for the CIA player model
+* Fix shotguns giving additional grief damage points (giving points for each pellet hit)
+* Add meat powerup to grief
+* Add powerup model and shader for slow down powerdown
+* Add EMP grenades to grief
+* Der Riese: add checks for round restarting during teleporting
+* Der Riese: all teleporters linked
+* Shang: PaP stairs always open
+* Shang: Geyser in first room available from start
+* Moon: spawn in first room
+* Moon: turn on power and spawn immediately at start of match
+* Add new grief damage fx

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen
 * Ceiling spawn cancels on Moon
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
-* See if turrets are still making damage markers in coop
-* Test if spectators can't pick up powerups
+* Make sure spectators can't pick up powerups
-* Grief: test if players are downing when spawning in still
 * Grief: test if turret is still attacking team of player that activated turret
-* Test if timers are correclty updating the spacing when total time changes to 10 mins, 1 hour, and 10 hours

 ## MAYBE:
 * Ascension: double tap obtainable by having every other perk on the map? (gained as soon as you get all perks, lost if you lose one)